Last Updated on April 18, 2023 by Admin

 Accurate cost estimation is essential for successful project management.
 They must have a strong understanding of the engineering process and be able to identify potential problems that could increase the cost of a project.
 They must also be able to communicate effectively with other members of the project team.

-Many estimators positions also require certification from professional organizations such as the American Society for Quality (ASQ) or the Project Management Institute (PMI).
+Construction estimators are responsible for providing accurate cost estimates for construction projects.
+Many estimators’ positions also require certification from professional organizations such as the American Society for Quality (ASQ) or the Project Management Institute (PMI).

 They must also be able to communicate their estimates to clients and project managers.
 They typically work in the construction or engineering industries.